jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 ## 2. `sbatch` script setup

 Setting up the conda environment is the probably the hardest step.
-Next we need to setup a `sbatch` script that will make us a jupyter notebook environment that we can connect to via ssh.
+Next we need to setup a `sbatch` script that will make us a jupyter notebook environment that we can connect to via SSH.
 Create the script with `touch run-colab-notebook.sh` and populate its contents with relevant info like so

 ```bash